AdaCore/spark2014/docs/lrm/source/packages.rst

     need not be initialized before being read although explicit initialization is permitted.
 [The external state might be initialized by an external writer.]

+.. _tu-fa-external_state-15:

+15. A subprogram whose Volatile_Function aspect is True shall not override an inherited primitive operation of a tagged type whose Volatile_Function aspect is False.
+[The reverse is allowed.]

 .. _etu-external_state-ss: